Dallas County Judge Continues to Urge People to Get Vaccines

 "There's no good reason to not protect yourself, your family, your community, ultimately your country from getting COVID, by simply getting your free vaccine," said Jenkins.

-The Centers for Disease Control said while data shows COVID-19 vaccines continue to work well in most people, there are 'breakthrough' cases.
+The Centers for Disease Control and Prevention said while data showed COVID-19 vaccines continue to work well in most people, there are 'breakthrough' cases.

 On its website, the CDC mentions in a Q&A that, "Large-scale clinical studies found that COVID-19 vaccination prevented most people from getting COVID-19.
 Research also provides growing evidence that mRNA COVID-19 vaccines (Pfizer-BioNTech, Moderna) offer similar protection in real-world conditions.
 While these vaccines are effective, no vaccine prevents illness 100% of the time.
 For any vaccine, there are breakthrough cases."